eremedia/Google-Analyticator/readme.txt

 == Changelog ==

+= 5.3 =
+* Converts API data call to AJAX to reduce the memory needed on page loads.
+* Removes memory_limit alterations, since the default amount should be enough now.

 = 5.2.1 =
 * Corrects a potential html sanitation vulnerability with text retrieved from the Google Analytics API.